-We grilled this up for the first time at our beach house on the ‘ol charcoal grill.
-Use boneless breasts or those with bones and skin… whatever you prefer to marinate.
+We grilled this up for the first time at our beach house on an ‘ol charcoal grill.
+I like to use boneless breasts or those with bones and skin… anything will work.
 Just make sure the grill is heated up pretty well before you put the chicken on.
 If it has to grill too long, you’ll end up with burnt, dry chicken.

 One little trick that I usually do when I’m grilling chicken is to transform the breasts into even thickness by pounding the heck out of them with my meat mallet.
 That eliminates problems with uneven cooking, and the chicken usually has a better shot at remaining moist and tender.

 A nice, little addition to this one is grilled lemons.
 They become soft and juicy, and the lemon flavor mellows a bit to add a good drizzle to the grilled chicken.

 The chicken is good on its own or sliced up and placed on top of greens.
 Enjoy!

 Here are a few more grilled chicken recipes you might enjoy:

 - Sesame Ginger Grilled Chicken